This monograph series is currently a pilot project in partnership with Queen's University Library. This is a beta release of our website.

 All submissions to this monograph series go through a blind peer review process.
 Information about the author or authors should be written on a separate cover page.
 In the body of the manuscript there should no information or references that could permit a peer reviewer to identify the author or authors of the manuscript.

-Book manuscripts must be written in English.
+Book manuscripts may be written in English or in French.
 Manuscripts should adhere to Canadian Oxford Dictionary or Concise Oxford Dictionary spelling.
-Articles that are not written in the native language of the authors require professional translation if the author does not have an excellent level of proficiency.
+Manuscripts that are not written in the native language of the authors require professional translation if the author does not have an excellent level of proficiency.

 The monograph series will not cover costs dealing with translations or intensive copyediting.

-The manuscripts should strictly adhere to either The Chicago Manual of Style (17th Edition) guidelines in the case of works in the fields of History or Philosophy, or to the Publication Manual of the American Psychological Association guidelines (6th edition) for works in the areas of Education and Educational Practice.
-Both systems now require the inclusion of a DOI (Digital Object Identifier) for each reference when available.
+The manuscripts should strictly adhere to either The Chicago Manual of Style (17th Edition) guidelines (particularly in the case of works in the fields of History or Philosophy), or to the Publication Manual of the American Psychological Association guidelines (7th edition).
+Both styles now require the inclusion of a DOI (Digital Object Identifier) for each reference when available.
 Please use endnotes rather than footnotes.
 Endnotes can be collected either at the end of each chapter or at the end of the manuscript, and in either case the endnotes must be numbered in a separate sequence for each chapter.
 Titles, subtitles, and heading styles must have a standard format.
-Please, consult the last issue to conform to this style.
+Please consult previous publications to conform to this style.

 Abstract and Author Biographies